aio-libs/aiohttp/docs/web_advanced.rst

 :func:`run_app` provides a simple *blocking* API for running an :class:`Application`.

-For starting the application *asynchronously* on serving on multiple HOST/PORT :class:`AppRunner` exists.
+For starting the application *asynchronously* or serving on multiple HOST/PORT :class:`AppRunner` exists.

 The simple startup code for serving HTTP site on ``'localhost'``, port